 Dozens of express coaches for Mombasa are departing daily in downtown Nairobi, day & night.
 The ride time is 8 hrs, the fares are about 1.200 to 2.000 KSh for a luxury liner like

 The taxi from Mombasa to Msambweni is about 5.500 KSh.
 A cheaper Uber taxi is difficult to find for this route.
 If you prefer the cheapest way, proceed as follows: take a tuktuk to Likoni ferry and up to the matatu stage on the other side (400 KSh).
 From there take a bus or a matatu to Msambweni (200 KSh).
 At the junction, jump on a boda boda motorbike, getting you to Mbuyu Beach Bungalows (100 KSh, so you can easily afford a second one for your luggage).

 If you come with your own car from Nairobi, you either take the A109 to Mombasa and go via Likoni Ferry (→ Ferry Operating Schedules) to the southern coastal road A14, then about 45 km to Msambweni.
-Turn left at the junction, proceed for 2 km and then follow the "Mbuyu Beach" signs on the left (if you reach the big county hospital you are too far).
+Turn left at the junction, proceed for 2 km and then follow the small MBB sign on the left (if you reach the big county hospital you are too far).

 or you take the road through the Shimba Hills (bypassing Mombasa and the ferry): for detailed information see the following page!